Sexual Assault Services Program (SASP)

 To support the establishment, maintenance, and expansion of rape crisis centers and other nongovernmental or tribal programs and projects to assist individuals who have been victimized by sexual assault, without regard to the age of the individual.

-1. 24 hour hotline services providing crisis intervention services and referrals;
+1. Allowable direct intervention includes the following 6 purpose areas: 24-hour hotline services providing crisis intervention services and referral.

-2. Accompaniment and advocacy through medical, criminal justice, and social support systems, including medical facilities, police and criminal proceedings;
+2. Accompaniment and advocacy through medical, criminal justice, and social support systems, including medical facilities, police, and court proceedings.

-3. Crisis intervention, short term individual and group support services, and comprehensive service coordination and supervision to assist sexual assault victims and family or household members;
+3. Crisis intervention, short-term individual and group support services, direct payments, and comprehensive service coordination and supervision to assist sexual assault victims and family or household members.

-4. Information and referral to assist sexual assault victim and family or household members;
+4. Information and referral to assist the sexual assault victim and family or household members.

-5. Community based, culturally specific services and support mechanisms, including outreach activities for underserved communities; and
+5. Community-based, culturally specific services and support mechanisms, including outreach activities for underserved communities.

-6. Development and distribution of materials on issues related to the services described in 1-5 above.
+6. Development and distribution of materials on issues related to the services described in numbers 1 through 5 above.

 Reporting Requirements